 Preventive dentistry services allow the Pleasant Grove Family Dentistry team to help patients keep their smiles whole and healthy.
-Torrin Marracino, DDS and his Texarkana dental team offer a variety of general and preventive dentistry services to avert oral health issues, and diagnose and treat others in their earliest possible stages.
+Our skilled dentists and their Texarkana dental team offer a variety of general and preventive dentistry services to avert oral health issues, and diagnose and treat others in their earliest possible stages.
 Contact our team if you have questions or would like to schedule an appointment.
-We welcome patients from New Boston and other nearby communities in our state-of-the-art Texarkana, TX dental office.
+We welcome patients in Texarkana and other nearby communities in our state-of-the-art Texarkana, TX dental office.

 Preventive dental checkups and professional teeth cleanings are the two most important components of preserving oral health care for your family.
 During these six month checkups, we screen for common oral health conditions, and one of our hygienists will carefully clean even the hardest to access parts of patients’ smiles.
 If we notice any areas for concern, we partner with patients to develop a plan for ongoing care.

 Applying dental sealants is a quick, painless way to protect teeth from decay.
 We can apply sealants as part of any regular dental checkup, and with proper care, they last years.
 Sealants are applied in a liquid form directly onto the teeth.
 They fill gaps in the biting surfaces where bacteria and plaque may accumulate leading to tooth decay.
 We use a curing light to harden the sealant onto teeth.
 This creates a clear coating that completely seals out bacteria and plaque.
 We recommend dental sealants for young patients who are still learning to properly brush and floss their teeth.
 However, adults who are also prone to decay may benefit from the application of dental sealants to prevent cavities.